The Benefits of Staying HydratedOctober 1, 2019

 The rule of thumb is simple: if you feel thirsty, you’re already in the early stages of dehydration.
 Drink plenty of fluids regularly throughout the day to ward off thirst, at least 30 to 50 ounces (1 to 1.5 liters).
 Don’t drink it all in one go, since your kidneys aren’t able to process all of the water at once.

-Learn more about how we can help maintain your wellness no matter your age at Southern Urogynecology.
+Learn more about how we can help maintain your wellness no matter your age by scheduling a consultation at Eterna MD.